umhau/umhau.github.io/readme.md

 ### utility

 * full text search.
+Will need a local copy of the site for testing.
 I think this is part of the solution:

 ```
 "content"  : "{{ page.content | strip_html | strip_newlines }}"